 What to Expect as a Subscriber of Motley Fool Rule Breakers

 Subscribers will receive regular newsletters, typically on Thursdays, with different picks, including the following:

-- New stock picks – The new stock picks will have a new stock along with the rationale for considering it.
+- Two New stock picks – The new stock picks will have a new stock along with the rationale for considering it.
 So they don’t just say, ‘buy this stock,’ they include the reasoning and any information you need to make an informed decision.

 3. Seeking Alpha